Skip to content

 Last updated:

 The legal standard for what counts as negligence in clinical practice varies across jurisdictions but has been shaped by a small number of landmark cases.
 In the United Kingdom, Bolam v.
 Friern Hospital Management Committee (1957) established that a doctor is not negligent if they acted in accordance with a practice accepted as proper by a responsible body of medical opinion, even if other bodies of opinion would have acted differently.
 Bolitho v.
 City and Hackney Health Authority (1997) qualified this by requiring that the body of opinion relied upon must be logically defensible: the court can in exceptional cases reject a practice if it cannot withstand logical analysis.
 In India, Jacob Mathew v.
-State of Punjab (2005) set out a four-part test for criminal medical negligence drawing heavily on Bolam and specifying when the threshold for culpable negligence under IPC § 304A (now reproduced in Bharatiya Nyaya Sanhita 2023 § 106) is crossed.
+State of Punjab (2005), a case discussed further in the medico-legal expert in court, set out a four-part test for criminal medical negligence drawing heavily on Bolam and specifying when the threshold for culpable negligence under IPC § 304A (now reproduced in Bharatiya Nyaya Sanhita 2023 § 106) is crossed.
 In the United States, the standard of care is defined by what a reasonably competent practitioner in the same specialty would have done, measured against peer practice within the relevant community, and Helling v.
 Carey (1974) represents the controversial position that adherence to professional consensus is not always a complete defence.
+Where negligence is alleged to have caused a natural death, such as a fatal asthma attack or a missed anaphylaxis, the autopsy findings documented in sudden natural deaths: cardiac, SIDS, and anaphylaxis provide the pathophysiological foundation for the causation analysis.

-These legal standards are not merely academic.
-The forensic medicine specialist who prepares a standard-of-care report in a negligence case must understand which test the court will apply, and must frame the opinion accordingly.
+The forensic medicine specialist who prepares a standard-of-care report in a negligence case must identify which test the court will apply and frame the opinion accordingly.
+The practical rules for medico-legal documentation that underpins any such report are set out in medical ethics and the medico-legal certificate.

 Mr Justice McNair's direction to the jury set out the test that would bear the case's name.
 A doctor is not guilty of negligence if he acts in accordance with a practice accepted as proper by a responsible body of medical opinion skilled in that particular art.
 The test does not require the doctor to follow the most conservative or the most cautious practice; it requires only that the practice followed was accepted as proper by a responsible body of colleagues.
 If two schools of thought exist within a medical specialty, and the doctor followed one of them, that is not negligence.